message/iata/MT.md

-Published 03.09.2021
+Published 07.09.2021
-1. Until 30 September 2021, passengers are not allowed to enter.
+1. Until 31 October 2021, passengers are not allowed to enter.
 - This does not apply to:
 - Nationals and residents of Malta with:
-- a negative COVID-19 PCR test taken at most 72 hours before arrival; or
+- - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or
 - a digital EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival; or
+- an NHS Covid Pass issued by the United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
-- a COVID-19 vaccination certificate issued in Gibraltar, Jersey and Guernsey or United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
+- a COVID-19 vaccination certificate issued in Egypt, Gibraltar, Jersey and Guernsey or Lebanon showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued in Turkey with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates, showing that they were fully vaccinated at least 14 days before arrival; or